 The American Academy of Pediatric Dentistry recommends that your child’s first visit with us is by the time of his or her first birthday.
 This may sound a bit early, but it’s a good idea for the following reasons:

 – This gives us the perfect opportunity to teach you about proper oral hygiene techniques.

 – We can check for cavities.
-There are a number of forms of tooth decay that can affect infants and small children.
-Tooth decay can develop at a rapid pace, going from the hard outer enamel layer of a tooth to the softer insides of a tooth within six months.
+There are several forms of tooth decay that can affect infants and small children.
+Tooth decay can develop at a rapid pace, going from the hard-outer enamel layer of a tooth to the softer insides of a tooth within six months.

 – We can watch for developmental problems.

-– Most importantly, we want your child to develop a positive image of the dentist so your child will look forward to any visits for years to come.
+– Most importantly, we make it fun!
+Stickers, Rubber Ducks, Toothbrushes.
+We only get one chance at a first impression.
+We want your child to develop a positive image of the dentist so your child will look forward to any visits for years to come.

-Dental Sealants – Dental sealants are plastic coatings that seal the grooves on the chewing surfaces of the back teeth.
+– Dental sealants – Dental sealants are resin coatings that seal the grooves on the chewing surfaces of the back teeth.
 These grooves, known as “pits and fissures,” are naturally perfect environments for trapping decay-causing bacteria.
 By placing a sealant, it will make bacteria less likely to be trapped in the chewing surfaces.
 Sealants are easy to apply and will provide years of protection.

 – Fillings – If tooth decay has extended beyond the layer of enamel, often a dental resin filling can be completed to restore the tooth.
 These fillings are tooth-colored and are a conservative way to restore teeth.
 Saving baby teeth is important because they maintain the space necessary for proper eruption of the permanent teeth.